criblio/helm-charts/helm-chart-sources/logstream-workergroup/README.md

 This Chart deploys a Cribl LogStream worker group.

+# IMPORTANT
+A change has been made in this version that changes the syntax for the rbac values.
+Please see the table below for values options for the rbac.apiGroups, rbac.verbs, and rbac.resources before you upgrade the chart.

 # New Capabilities
-* support for the 3.1.0 version of LogStream (default version)
+* support for the 3.4.0 version of LogStream (default version)

 # Deployment